 \section{Mathematical properties of folding operators and the unfolding}

-In the text we shall abbraviate by \textit{pdf} the notion of probability density function, by \textit{cpdf} the notion of conditional probability density function.
-We shall rely on the usual terminology in functional analysis and measure theory \cite{mato1995, rudin1973}.
-As such, the notion of Lebesgue almost everywhere or Lebesgue almost every, shall be abbraviated by \textit{a.e.}
+In the text we shall abbreviate by \textit{pdf} the notion of probability density function, by \textit{cpdf} the notion of conditional probability density function.
+We shall rely on the usual terminology in functional analysis and measure theory \cite{lax2002, rudin1973}.
+As such, the notion of Lebesgue almost everywhere or Lebesgue almost every, shall be abbreviated by \textit{a.e.}

-Let $X$ and $Y$ be finite dimensional real vector spaces equipped with the Lebesgue measure --- unique up to a global positive constant normalization factor.
+Let $X$ and $Y$ be finite dimensional real vector spaces equipped with the Lebesgue measure --- unique up to a global positive normalization factor.
 Let $L^{1}(X)$ and $L^{1}(Y)$ denote the Banach spaces of $X\rightarrow \mathbb{C}$ and $Y\rightarrow \mathbb{C}$ Lebesgue integrable function equivalence classes, respectively, where the equivalence of functions is defined by being a.e.\ equal.
 As usual in functional analysis texts, we shall call these function equivalence classes simply functions.
 We shall also use the notion of essential bound for such a function which is the smallest upper bound valid a.e.